-At Rattie Ratbags HQ, you’ll often find one of the human residents standing at the open fridge holding a food item while shouting at our Echo Dot, “Alexa, can rats eat this?”
+At Rattie Ratbags HQ, you’ll often find one of the human residents standing at the open fridge holding a food item while shouting, “Alexa, can rats eat this?”
 We’re forever googling whether a food is safe for rats.

 It can be confusing to work out what you can and can’t give your rat as an extra treat, and there’s a lot of conflicting information on the internet.
 Some of this is due to different websites including ‘of no nutritional value’ in the same category as ‘unsafe’, and sometimes can be down to food preservation in different countries.
 How a food is prepared can make a difference too.